Mediterranean Diet – What It is, It’s History and Benefit

 The History of the Mediterranean Diet

-Back in the 1950s, research showed that what we ate in America wasn’t as healthy as we’d all thought.
-Most of the dinners in America consisted of steak, potatoes, and buttered rolls.
+Research from the 1950s showed that American food wasn’t as healthy as we thought.
+Most dinners consisted of steak, potatoes, and buttered rolls.
 Milk was also a very common drink with a meal.

 This was because it was thought to be a nutritious way to eat.
 However, research showed that the Mediterranean diet was a much healthier way of eating.
 Plant-based diets were far better for us, and the lower rates of health problems in these parts of the world started to be understood.